 It’s been a rollercoaster of a year.
 Frustrating, scary, lonely, bizarre and boring at times – and sometimes all at once.
 I’m grateful to have made it through in one piece when people have lost loved ones, jobs and livelihoods.
 But what’s it’s like being a travel blogger who can’t travel?
 Here’s a trip though the highs and lows of 2020 On the Luce.

 Tempting as it might be to write 2020 of as a bit of a disaster, it’s actually had some really good moments.
 I’m a bit of a planner who has to have lots of things in the diary – and then inevitably wishes I had a weekend off.
 But not being able to plan meant enforced downtime, a chance to build a routine, enjoy my house and hang out with the cats.

 The first UK lockdown really limited what we could do – you could only leave your house to shop for essentials or for exercise once a day.
 So I spent a lot of time at home, fulfilling all the lockdown clichés from baking to gardening (and inevitably failing in the big plans to learn a new language, make my own clothes or catch up on four years of photo albums).

-But although I’ve been more distanced from friends and family and spent more time alone than ever, it’s also brought me closer to people.
+Although I’ve been more distanced from friends and family and spent more time alone than ever, it’s also brought me closer to people.
 Whether it’s getting to know my neighbours, Zoom drinks with friends or a Sunday night quiz with the family (still going strong 35 weeks on!).
-It’s been a year of finding connections where you can, both on and offline.
+It’s been a year of finding connections where you can, on and offline.

 A new love of walking